(a) Filings must be submitted for only one line of

 (B) information indicating whether each proposed form

-(A) a detailed explanation of the reasons for the filing;
+(A) explains in detail the reasons for the filing;

 and

-(C) an explanation of each policy form and endorsement's
+(C) details each policy form or endorsement's use,

 of the previously approved or adopted policy forms or endorsements